Neighborhoods of rental houses offer new twist on suburban living in Twin Cities metro area

 "There really weren't any huge concerns related to the type of housing," Hogeboom said.
 Instead, the city planning office has received a handful of calls inquiring how to rent there.

-Construction crews have already started preliminary work at Canvas of Woodbury, a neighborhood of 81 single-family rental homes to be built in the “modern farmhouse style.”
+Construction crews have already started preliminary work at Canvas at Woodbury, a neighborhood of 81 single-family rental homes to be built in the "modern farmhouse style."

 Woodbury City Planner Eric Searles said the new development fits within the city's commitment to expanding housing options, which also includes several apartment complexes that are under construction.